 Over the last decade, financial technology aimed at consumers has developed at a rapid rate.
-Whether you want to take out an online loan or transfer your friend money for a takeaway, you can now do it all from any smart device.
+Whether or not you want to take out a loan online or transfer your friend money for a takeaway, you can now do it all from any smart device.

 Since January 2018, Open Banking has meant that banks can now let you share your financial data with authorised third parties.
 What does Open Banking mean for you and how does it work?
 CashLady takes a closer look.

 Open Banking is a secure way to allow financial service providers to access your financial information.

 With your permission, your bank can share your financial data with authorised third-parties who provide financial products and services.

 What’s more, it paves the way for new services and products that could help you find better deals.
 For example, many providers of payday loans now use the data provided through Open Banking to: